 Aesthetics is the study of visual appearance.
 It considers the way an art work is executed, its subject matter, composition and form, as well as the intention of the artist, the symbolism encapsulated in the work and, in critical forms of aesthetic analysis, when it was created and how it relates to the social and political of the time.
 Some approaches to aesthetics compare art works to idealised forms of 'beauty' and 'balanced composition'.
+Aesthetics recognises a distinction between form and content.
 Aesthetic theory is the basis of art criticism.

 Social, political, business and health researchers of all kinds have tended to use observation of people, speech (conversations, interviews, oral testimonies) or written documents (questionnaire forms, statistical data, secondary written sources).
 Few researchers have made use of visual images as social research evidence (sometimes referred to as visual sociology).
-However, there are examples of image analysis in social science and these are discussed below.
+However, there are examples of image analysis in social science (early work primarily in anthropology) and these are discussed below.

 Images may be pre-existing, such as art collections, photo-library archives, photographic collections, film libraries and so on.
 These can be used as documentary evidence in similar fashion to the use of secondary written sources.